Last fact-checked: 13 July 2020

 Depending on whether you are having upper, lower or both eyelids done, eye bag removal in Mexico costs on average $2,000 - $4,000.

-This can be compared to $5,000 - $8,000 in the United States, meaning you should a few thousand dollars, even after taking into consideration your travel expenses.
+This can be compared to $5,000 - $8,000 in the United States, meaning you should pocket thousands of dollars in savings, even after taking into consideration your travel expenses.
 [Please note: these are average price comparisons calculated at the time of writing.]

 To get started, take a look at these three leading clinics in Mexico for eye bag removal surgery: